omundy/learn-javascript/topics-testing.md

 ```

+### End-to-end Tests

-**End-to-end Tests** (a.k.a. e2e or functional tests) test scenarios on the product itself, by controlling the browser or the website.
-These test the app as if it were a black box, with no access to internal code.
+Also called **e2e** or **functional** tests, these test the end product by controlling the browser or the website.
+These test the app as if it were a black box, with no access to internal code, automating things a user might do.
+Below, pseudocode showing how a login form might be tested.

 ```js
 Go to page "https://localhost:3000"